caring/go-packages/pkg/pagination/README.md

 ## Using these protos

-In order to depend on these protos, use proto import statements that reference the base of this repository, for example:
+In order to depend on these protos, use proto import statements that reference file path in local path, for example:

 ```protobuf
 syntax = "proto3";